 Approximately 38,000 students are enrolled in HCPS.
 The school system has the eighth largest student enrollment of the 24 public school systems in Maryland.
-Approximately 5,200 people are employed by the school system to provide the necessary educational programs and supporting services for the students.
+Approximately 5,000 people are employed by the school system to provide the necessary educational programs and supporting services for the students.

-Currently, in the Harford County public school system, there are 33 elementary schools, nine middle schools, nine comprehensive high schools, the John Archer School (a separate public day school for students with disabilities), Harford Technical High School and the Alternative Education Program - a total of 54 schools.
+Currently, in the Harford County public school system, there are 33 elementary schools, nine middle schools, nine comprehensive high schools, the John Archer School (a separate public day school for students with disabilities), Harford Technical High School and the Swan Creek School - a total of 54 schools.

 Based upon firm beliefs in the value of youth and the obligations of public education to educate each of them effectively, the Harford County public school system provides comprehensive instructional programs and related student activities for the youth who are currently enrolled.
-Half-day prekindergarten classes are available for four-yearolds at 11 of the Harford County public elementary schools.
-Fullday prekindergarten classes are available for four-year-olds at eight of the Harford County public elementary schools.
+Half-day prekindergarten classes are available for four-year-olds at 11 of the Harford County public elementary schools.
+Full-day prekindergarten classes are available for four-year-olds at eight of the Harford County public elementary schools.
 A systemwide kindergarten program begins public education for five-year-olds with all 33 elementary schools offering full-day kindergarten.
 A carefully planned and appropriately sequenced curriculum extends learning from elementary, middle and high school grades toward graduation.
-Special programs and services are provided to accommodate the unique needs of each student, including those who possess exceptional abilities, talents and/or disabilities.
+Special programs and services are provided to accommodate the unique needs of each student, including those who possess exceptional abilities, talents and/or disabilities, as well as those who wish to complete a virtual education.